 Want to try a new camping adventure?
 What about kayak camping?
 While it’s similar in some ways to backpacking, instead of depending on your feet and a trail to get you where you’re going, you depend on your trusty kayak and the open waterways.

 Just imagine finding hidden campsites tucked along the riverbed, being able to camp on an island, and falling asleep to the relaxing sound of the water!
 Kayak camping is a super fun way to spice up your camping adventures and it all starts with choosing the right watercraft.

-The right kayak can make the difference between being able to smoothly paddle all day while loaded with gear.
+Getting the right kayak for kayak camping can make the difference between being able to smoothly paddle all day while loaded with gear.
 Choose wrong and you’ll end up nervously navigating calm waters, constantly feeling like you’re going to capsize even though you barely packed more than some matches, a tarp, and a pair of clean underwear.

 Choose the smooth paddling/loaded with gear scenario and check out this guide to choosing a kayak for your first kayak camping trip.
 We’re going to look at a few things you should keep in mind when choosing, plus a few specific recommendations for your first camping kayak.

 *Oh… and to complete your kayak camping planning, don’t forget to check out my Ultimate Guide to Your First Kayak Camping Trip.
 You can even get a free printable checklist with everything you need for your first expedition – don’t miss it!

 What to Think About Before You Choose a Kayak for Camping

 There are tons of different types of kayaks that are designed for a variety of situations and conditions.
 Most kayaks could work for kayak camping, but that doesn’t mean they’re the best choice.

 Sure you could take your minivan off-roading in the Utah desert, but it probably won’t be a good experience for you (or the poor van).